aphiria/aphiria/README.md

 <h2 id="output">Output</h2>

-Outputs are classes that allow you to write output to an end user.
-The different output classes include:
+Outputs allow you to write messages to an end user.
+The different outputs include:

 1. `Aphiria\Console\Output\ConsoleOutput`
-    * Used to write output to the console
+    * Used to write messages to the console
     * The output used by default
 2. `Aphiria\Console\Output\SilentOutput`
-    * Used when we don't want any output to be written
+    * Used when we don't want any messages to be written
     * Useful for when one command calls another

 Each output offers three methods: